Doorsteps: New Beginnings

 Families supported through Babies Matter

 Another element of Doorsteps’ work has been its support for families with children in their early years through music and play with little ones, while also building parents’ capacity.
-In one memorable music session in a church-run group, a non-verbal child with special needs made his first-ever noise – and this had such a positive impact on the child that his mother later became a volunteer (the child, who is now around 2 years old, has since been diagnosed with autism and is receiving support).
+In one memorable music session in a church-run group, a non-verbal child with special needs made his first-ever noise – and this had such a positive impact on the child that his mother later became a volunteer (the child, who is now around 2 years old, has since been diagnosed as neurodivergent and is receiving support).
 Babies Matter actively focuses on investing in three key areas of family life (‘baby’, ‘me’, and the ‘parenting team’), providing parents with the tools to raise their baby in a strong family environment.
 Families were also connected to other groups and services, as needed, benefiting hundreds of families each year.

 Building collaborative networks